Hydrodynamic limit for a chain with thermal and mechanical boundary forces: Hydrodynamic limits: statements of the main results

 \section{Hydrodynamic limits: statements of the main results}

 In this section we state our main results, given below in Theorem \ref{hydro1}, Theorem \ref{hydro2} and Theorem \ref{main-result}.
-Before that, let us give our first assumption on the initial probability distribution of the configurations.
+Before that, {we state} our first assumption on the initial probability distribution of the configurations.